 Documenting how a product originates, or meets the rules of origin, can make using the FTA negotiated tariffs a bit more complicated.
 However, these rules help to ensure that U.S. exports, rather than exports from other countries, receive the benefits of the agreement.

-Other types of opportunities frequently found in FTAs include:
+Other types of opportunities for U.S. exporters frequently found in FTAs:

-The ability for U.S. service suppliers to supply their services in the FTA partner country;
+- Increased opportunities for U.S. service sector companies in the FTA partner country;

 How can U.S. companies identify tariffs on exports to FTA partner countries?

-The FTA Tariff Tool can help you determine the tariff or tax at the border that U.S. FTA partners will collect when a U.S. exported product, that meets the FTA rule of origin, enters the country.
-You can look up the tariff rate for a given product today, as well as identify when in the future the tariff rate will go down further or be eliminated altogether.
+- The FTA Tariff Tool can help you determine the tariff (or tax at the border) that U.S. FTA partners will collect when a U.S. exported product (that meets the FTA rule of origin), enters the country.
+Exporters can look up the FTA tariff rate for a given product today, and identify when in the future the FTA tariff rate will either be reduced or totally eliminated.

 Countries Free Trade Agreements